 13. Head to the Import section of your repository, upload that archive, launch the import.

 Imported documents are always staged into an import release.
 This helps you check the correctness of the import before publishing the release (have a careful check as you can not rollback the publication of a release).

 Before publishing that release, check that the imported documents are correctly associated with the original version (just open some documents, and switch the language dropdown to verify it's associated with their corresponding "en-us" version)

-To ease the translators workflow, they can work on the duplicated documents by directly by picking them in the Import release.
-Once they are done with the translation of one document, they can either publish it or move it into another release (for approval or preview for instance).
+Tip: translators could work on the duplicated documents directly into the Import release.
+Once they are done with the translation of one document, they can either publish it or move it into another release (for approval or preview purposes for instance).

 If you'd like to contribute to improve and complete this guide, please write to us on the chat.